Transcendental argument

 Another example of an LA is the law of noncontradiction, which says that a proposition can’t be both true and false.
 Consider the statement “I have a pickle.”
 That statement can’t be simultaneously true and false, since that would be a contradiction.

-Our third and final LA is the law of the excluded middle, which asserts that either a proposition is true or its negation is true.[3]+ The statement “I have a pickle” is either true or it is not.
+Our third and final LA is the law of the excluded middle, which asserts that either a proposition is true or its negation is true.
+Either the statement “I have a pickle” is true or its negation (“I do not have a pickle”) is true.[3]+

 These last two LAs sound similar, but they are not identical.

 As mentioned, an LA is an axiom of classical logic.
 An axiom is a proposition, typically one deemed self-evidently true or so well-established as to be beyond reasonable doubt.
-Whatever our level of confidence in an axiom, calling it an axiom means that we embrace it as a starting point or initial presupposition upon which our reasoning is founded.
-LAs are therefore often regarded as foundational presuppositions.
+Whatever our degree of confidence in an axiom, calling it an axiom means that we embrace it as a starting point or initial presupposition upon which our reasoning is founded.
+LAs are therefore often included in our suite of foundational presuppositions.

 A proposition can be expressed in written or verbal form as a statement.
 For example, I made a statement above that the law of identity dictates that “something is what it is and isn’t what it isn’t.”
 I could have stated that the law of identity holds that “whatever exists has a specific identity.”
-These two statements are alternative ways of expressing the same proposition.
+These two statements are alternative ways to express the same proposition.

 Suppose acorns, leaves, twigs, and other debris were to fall onto the ground, coincidentally forming the statement “It’s Fall.”
-The debris would not truly be expressing a proposition.
-It would merely be forming an accidental pattern on the ground.
-An intelligent being who happened upon that debris might, however, interpret the pattern as expressing a proposition.
-Mindless debris obviously can’t express a proposition.
-After all, mindless debris lacks the intellectual capacity to conceptualize propositions.
-A proposition, including an axiom of logic or an LA, is a concept in the mind of an intelligent being.
+The debris would not be expressing a proposition.
+After all, mindless debris lacks the intellectual capacity to conceptualize or express propositions.
+In contrast, an intelligent being who happened upon that debris might interpret the pattern as expressing a proposition.
+A proposition, including an axiom of logic or an LA, is invariably a concept in the mind of an intelligent being.
+An LA is not something that can reside in unconscious physical objects.
+Rocks don’t think.

 The properties of an axiom are not those of the referent.
 A geometry axiom about ellipses, like every other proposition, is conceptual in nature.
 But what is the nature or essence of the referent, the referent in this case being an ellipse?
 It sounds like a simple question, but the essence of geometrical entities, numbers, and other abstract stuff has been debated by philosophers dating back to Plato.
 It is known as the problem of universals.

 Consider an ellipse.
-An ellipse is manifest in Earth’s orbit around the sun.[4]+ While the movement of Earth through its elliptical orbit is a physical occurrence, an ellipse is not itself a physical or tangible thing.
+An ellipse is manifest in Earth’s orbit around the sun.
+Technically, Earth’s orbit is not perfectly elliptical because the sun is moving through space and because the sun effectually pulls at the center of mass of the Earth–moon system.
+But an ellipse is a good approximation.
+Let’s just call it an ellipse.
+My point is that, while Earth’s movement along its elliptical orbit is a physical occurrence, an ellipse is not itself a physical or tangible thing.

 We can entertain the idea of an ellipse.
-You and I could each be thinking of an ellipse right now, but the ellipses we are contemplating could be of quite different dimensions.
+You and I could each be thinking of an ellipse right now, but the ellipses we are contemplating could be of quite different dimensions and orientations.
 When we speak generally of an ellipse in the broadest possible terms, we are not speaking about one person’s particular conception of an ellipse, or even a collection of everyone’s various conceptions of an ellipse.
 We are speaking of an ellipse in the most general sense we can.
-It is this maximally general and abstract notion of an ellipse that is the referent.
+It is this maximally general and abstract notion of an ellipse that is the referent of the axiom we discussed above.

-An LA is likewise an abstraction.
+An LA referent, such as the law of noncontradiction, is likewise an abstraction.
 We must not confuse this abstraction with its manifestations discoverable in particulars throughout the physical realm.
-Incidentally, the perspective I am elucidating here is one known in philosophy circles as conceptualism.
+Incidentally, the perspective I am elucidating here is known in philosophy circles as conceptualism.

 Logical absolutes are not dependent on people.
 That is, they are not the product of human thinking.
 People’s minds are different.
 What one person considers absolute may not be what another considers absolute.
 People often contradict each other.
 Therefore, logical absolutes cannot be the product of human, contradictory minds. . . .